Tranhd/Diabetes-Classification/README.md

 Data exploration and machine learning classification on the Pima Indians Diabetes Data Set from UCI.

 ### 1.1 Problem
-The Pima indians (Akimel O?odham) of Arizona have the highest rate of diabetes of any population in the world.
+The Pima indians (Akimel Oodham) of Arizona have the highest rate of diabetes of any population in the world.
 Hence we should be able by analysing data and using machine learning make predictive indications on how likely a person is to get diabetes.

 ### 1.2 The data
 The Pima Indian diabetes database, donated by Vincent Sigillito, is a collection of medical diagnostic reports.
-The dataset is publicly available both at [UCI](https://archive.ics.uci.edu/ml/datasets/pima+indians+diabetes) and [Kaggle](https: //www.kaggle.com/uciml/pima-indians-diabetes-database).
+The dataset is publicly available both at [UCI](https://archive.ics.uci.edu/ml/datasets/pima+indians+diabetes) and [Kaggle](https://www.kaggle.com/uciml/pima-indians-diabetes-database).

 ### 1.3 File structure
 ![alt text](/images/struct.png)